 I would like to see about having a prerequisite waived so I can take a course.
 What should I do?

 All requests for prerequisite waivers need to go to the course instructor.
-The department head and department assistant cannot and will not approve such requests for you.
+The department head and department coordinator cannot and will not approve such requests for you.

 How can I connect with other History students?

 There are lots of ways to connect with your fellow students!
 Consider joining the Association of History Students (AHS).
-Attend departmental events, such as film nights, coffee breaks, etc. Join our group pages on Facebook, both the UFV History Students Past and Present page and the AHS page.
+Attend departmental events, such as film nights, coffee breaks, etc. Join our group pages on Facebook, both the UFV History Dept. and the AHS page.